NAVANEETHELITE/MBART_50_STREAMLIT_TRANSLATOR/README.md

 # MBART_50_STREAMLIT_TRANSLATOR
-- AN OCR AND MULTILINGUAL MACHINE TRANSLATOR - used for extracting text and translating it to required languages.
+- AN OCR AND MULTILINGUAL MACHINE TRANSLATOR USING 🤗HUGGING FACE.
+- **Found an image with unknown language??** Use my application to extract and translate it to your languages.
 - Upload a high quality image with proper font and get the required TRANSLATIONS.
 ### REQUIREMENTS: